james-jw/xq-mustache/README.md

       mustache:render($compiled, map:merge(($hash, map { 'index': $i })))
 ```
 #### Lambdas
-Lambdas allow for powerful patterns.
-For example wrapping.
-The following would return
+Lambdas allow for powerful patterns such as wrapping.
+For example, the following would return
 <code>Hello World!</code>

 ```xquery